 How to Get to Trinidad

-Buses rarely depart on time and some will make multiple stops.
-Make sure to factor this into your travel plans.
-All buses drop off at Plaza Carillo in Trinidad, which is about a five-block walk to Plaza Mayor, the town’s main center.
+Expect delays, as buses rarely depart on time and may make multiple stops.
+All buses in Trinidad drop off at Plaza Carrillo, a short 5-block walk to the main town center, Plaza Mayor.

 Things to Do in Trinidad, Cuba: